SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 ```
-EgChangePhoneCommand >> execute
+ChangePhoneCommand >> execute

     self selectedContact phone: self contactBookPresenter newPhone.
     self contactBookPresenter updateView
 ```

-We add `ContactBookPresenter` with the method `newPhone` the presenter to support the definition of the new phone number.
+We extend `ContactBookPresenter` with the method `newPhone` to let the presenter decide how a user should provide a new phone number.
-The point here is not that this is method is or not packaged with the new command.

 ```
-EgContactBookPresenter >> newPhone
+ContactBookPresenter >> newPhone

     | phone |
     phone := self
         request: 'New phone for the contact'
         initialAnswer: self selectedContact phone
         title: 'Set new phone for contact'.
     (phone matchesRegex: '\d\d\d\s\d\d\d')
         ifFalse: [
             SpInvalidUserInput signal: 'The phone number is not well formatted.
 Should match "\d\d\d\s\d\d\d"' ].
     ^ phone
 ```

 The last missing piece is the declaration of the extension.
-This one is done using the pragma `<extensionCommands>` on the class side of the presenter class as follows:
+This is done using the pragma `<extensionCommands>` on the class side of the presenter class as follows:

-Here we see that using slash \(` / `\), we can select the group in which we want to add the item.

 ```
-EgContactBookPresenter class >>
+ContactBookPresenter class >>
     changePhoneCommandWith: presenter
     forRootGroup: aRootCommandsGroup

     <extensionCommands>

     (aRootCommandsGroup / 'Context Menu')
-        register: (EgChangePhoneCommand forSpec context: presenter)
+        register: (ChangePhoneCommand forSpec context: presenter)
 ```